LarsMichelsen/slosh/README.md

 | W      | Move up |
 | S      | Move down |
 | SPACE  | Attack |

+### Board controls

+You use the vertical axis for moving up and down the LED strip and the horizontal axis for triggering the attack.

 ### Build the board firmware